 The ASSN exists to facilitate progress towards the achievement of effective and democratically governed security sectors across Africa.
 It pursues this mission by working to strengthen the capacities of African governments, national security institutions, parliaments, intergovernmental organisations and civil society groups to undertake and own SSR programmes.
 The organisation also strives to expand the concept of African SSR through sustained research, publication and training.

-Our Hubs in Africa
+Our Nodes in Africa

 The ASSN has Regional nodes, based on the geopolitical and linguistic regions of Sub-Saharan Africa.
 In each Regional node, one/two member organisation(s) form the centrepiece of the ASSN’s regional activities.
 These regional nodes are

 - East Africa: Security Research and Information Center (SRIC) based in Nairobi, Kenya (http://www.srickenya.org/ );

 - West Africa: Prisoners Rehabilitation and Welfare Association (PRAWA) headquartered in Enugu State, Nigeria (http://www.prawa.org/) and the Fondation pour la Sécurité du Citoyen (FOSEC) based in Ouagadougou, Burkina Faso (http/www.fosecburkina.org)